Decentralized convex optimization over time-varying graphs: a survey: Optimization

 According to decentralized property in Assumption~\ref{assum:mixing_matrix_sequence}, the $i$-th node computes $x_i^{k+1}$ only by communications with its immediate neighbors at time step $k$.
 Therefore, $\bW^k\bx^k$ corresponds to one (synchronous) communication round.
 Schemes of type \eqref{eq:dgd} are relatively simple to analyze (see i.e. analysis via Lyapunov functions in \cite{yuan2016convergence}) but do not reach optimal complexity bounds.

-We would like to discuss the three techniques that led to different state-of-the-art primal and dual algorithms: inexact oracle, gradient tracking and ADOM.
+It is possible to enumerate the three techniques in the literature that led to different state-of-the-art primal and dual algorithms: inexact oracle, gradient tracking and ADOM.

 \textbf{Technique 1: gradient tracking}.
 A group of algorithms uses a \textit{gradient tracking} technique.
 This approach assumes that the local gradients at the nodes are averaged as well as decision vectors.
-For example, let us initialize $\bx^0,~ \by^0 = \nabla F(\bx^0)$ and run procedure \cite{nedic2017achieving}
+For example, initialize $\bx^0$, put $\by^0 = \nabla F(\bx^0)$ and run procedure \cite{nedic2017achieving}

 Here $\by^k$ stands for gradient approximation.
 Gradient tracking allows each node to have a local approximation $y_i^k\approx (1/m)\sum_{i=1}^m \nabla f_i(x_i^k)$ of the average gradient over the network.
 The technique was successfully applied to time-varying networks in \cite{nedic2017achieving} to show first geometric convergence rates for time-varying graphs.
 After that, gradient tracking allowed to reach lower complexity bounds by Acc-GT algorithm proposed in \cite{li2021accelerated}.
 The paper \cite{ye2020multi} also introduced Mudag that reached optimal bounds up to $\log(\Lmax/\mumin)$ factor.
 Gradient tracking algorithms have a non-complicated structure but their analysis is quite involved.